fspamo/nvim-lua/README.md

 # Yeah, I do think this preconfigured Nvim is bloated.
 See [my own config.](https://github.com/fspamo/nvim)
+# This configuration has the 42 Header plugin
-# Shoutout to Diogo-ss for [42Header Plugin](https://github.com/Diogo-ss/42-header.nvim)
+Shoutout to Diogo-ss for [42Header Plugin](https://github.com/Diogo-ss/42-header.nvim)
 **NOTE:** This is for AstroNvim v5+

 A template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim)